OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

-In other words, a system exhibits its fundamental characteristics through its elements, their relationships to each other and to the system's envronment as well as through the characteristics of its design and evolution.
+In other words, a system exhibits its fundamental characteristics through its elements, their relationships to each other and to the system's environment as well as through the characteristics of its design and evolution.
 These characteristics in sum define its architecture.

-The ISO/IEEE definition differentiates between architecture, architecture description and design, saying that architecture is either an abstract conception of the system or an abstract perceception of the system.
+The ISO/IEEE definition differentiates between architecture, architecture description and design, saying that architecture is either an abstract conception of the system or an abstract perception of the system.
 Architecture is focused on the interactions between the system and its environment whereas design is more focused inwardly.
 The difference between architecture and architecture description is more difficult to determine as the architecture description focuses on the artifacts used to express and document architectures whereas architecture remains abstract.

-For the purpose of this document, the elements expressed in the architecture respresent functionalities the operating system's environment can use to interact with it in order to fulfil Linux' role as an operating system.
+For the purpose of this document, the elements expressed in the architecture represent functionalities the operating system's environment can use to interact with it in order to fulfil Linux' role as an operating system.
 This may not be entirely abstract.